ufsit/documents/constitution.md

 ### Section B. Attendance

-Members must attend at least three in-house meetings and at least one additional club sponsored event per attending semester.
+Members must sign in to at least six in-house meetings and at least two additional club sponsored events per academic year.
+An in-house meeting is defined by the organization's weekly workshops and the Collegiate Cyber Defense Team's meetings.
+Additional club-sponsored events include (but are not limited to) in person Capture The Flag events, security conferences, and the Collegiate Cyber Defense Competition.

 ## Article XIV: Amendments